KushajveerSingh/nextjs_gallery/README.md

     -   Yes to pnpm install
     -   ~/ as the import alias

+open a typescript file, and type Ctrl-Shift-P and select 'TypeScript: Select TypeScript Version' and select the one from your workspace, and this will provide all the nextjs bindings as well. (or add "typescript.tsdk": "node_modules/typescript/lib" to vscode settings.json)

 ignore typescript build errors, eslint build errors in next.config.js to make vercel build faster push repo to github add the project to vercel